Meet Kelly Loeffler and Jeff Sprecher: the Most Corrupt Couple in Public Life

 Here are some suggestions:

 • It’s even better when you are the chairman of the New York Stock Exchange, the symbol of American capitalism.
 You cannot throw Sprecher out without tarnishing the image of the NYSE.
-But you cannot run the NYSE with a straight face if you are named in an insider trading scandal.
-This means the NYSE board and the NYSE listed public companies have to decide if they want an accused insider trader as their chairman and symbol of corporate governance.
-My bet is that they won’t do anything.
+However, you cannot run the NYSE with a straight face if you are named in an insider trading scandal.
+This means the NYSE board and the NYSE-listed public companies must decide if they want an accused insider trader as their chairman and symbol of corporate governance.
+I bet that they won’t do anything.

 • Loeffler used her position as US Senator from Georgia to vote in favor of regulations that would benefit her and her husband personally.
-This was done through regulations that were considered by the Commodity Futures Trading Commission (CFTC) that came before her committee for a vote.
-This story was reported in detail by the Wall Street Journal and Mother Jones Magazine reporter David Corn.
+This was done through rules that the Commodity Futures Trading Commission (CFTC) considered, which came before her committee for a vote.
+The Wall Street Journal and Mother Jones Magazine reporter David Corn reported this story in detail.

 • Loeffler distorts reality to appeal to Trump supporters.
-In this video clip, Loeffler is repeatedly asked who won the 2020 elections.
+In this video clip, Loeffler repeatedly asks who won the 2020 elections.
 She cannot say Biden won the election.

-• Loeffler and her other Republican Senatorial candidate are also endorsed by evangelicals.
+• Evangelicals also endorse Loeffler and her other Republican Senatorial candidate.
 It looks like evangelicals walk a fine line with the “Thou shalt not steal” commandment, among others, such as letting Trump off the hook with the “Thou shalt not commit adultery” commandment.

 So, as we enter 2021, it looks like it’s open season on insider trading, making a mockery of corporate governance, and that situational ethics are the new norm.
 Caveat emptor.